-See update below on how I turned these cinnamon rolls into a HUGE cast iron cinnamon roll!
+Additionally, see update below on how I turned these Fluffy Cinnamon Rolls into a HUGE cast iron cinnamon roll!
 Also, I plan on serving these on Christmas morning while I am preparing my Christmas Dinner.

-In a saucepan, heat up the milk until you see tiny bubbles form.
+In a saucepan, heat up the milk until you notice tiny bubbles forming.
 Add in the butter and remove from heat.
 Allow the butter to fully melt.
 In a bowl, combine the AP flour, yeast, sugar.
 Stir to combine.
 I actually used a whisk.
 If you are using a stand mixer, you can mix with the dough hook attachment.
 Add in the egg.
 Combine.
 Whisk in the milk/butter mixture.
 I combined everything nicely with the whisk then turned the dough onto a floured surface and kneaded it for about six minutes.
-If you are using a stand mixer…see the link above for directions on how long to knead using the dough hook.
+If you are using a stand mixer, see the link above for directions on how long to knead using the dough hook.

 I just had the feel for when the dough was properly kneaded.
 Place dough in lightly oiled bowl.
 Cover with plastic wrap and allow to double in size.
 This will take about an hour.

 While the dough is rising, in a bowl, melt the butter for the filling.
 Mix in the remaining ingredients, except for the nuts.
 The mixture will turn into a paste.
-Her recipe called for only a cup of light brown sugar, but I felt the mixture was too wet, so adding the extra three tablespoons really helped.
+The original recipe called for only a cup of light brown sugar.
+However, I felt the mixture was too wet.
+So, I added the extra three tablespoons.

 After the dough has doubled in size, punch down and place on floured surface.
-Roll to an even rectangle…about 12 x 8.
-Spread the entire filling onto the surface of the dough with the back of a spoon…be sure to get the edges.
+Roll to an even rectangle that measures roughly 12″ x 8″.
+Spread the entire filling onto the surface of the dough with the back of a spoon.
+Be sure to get the edges.
 Sprinkle on the nuts.

-I prepared my cast iron pan (feel free to use any baking pan that will fit) by rubbing the entire surface with butter, then lining the bottom with parchment paper.
+Prepare the cast iron pan (feel free to use any baking pan that will fit) by rubbing the entire surface with butter, then lining the bottom with parchment paper.
 I read some of the reviews of this recipe and one suggestion was to use parchment.
-A few who tried the recipe ended up with the bottom burning.
-I also adjusted the temperature from the initial recipe.
+A few who tried the recipe without parchment ended up burning the bottom.
+Also, I adjusted the temperature from the initial recipe.
 Instead of baking at 375 degrees, I baked these beauties at 350.

 Cover tightly with plastic wrap and allow to rise overnight.
 The original recipe suggests placing them in the fridge.
-I did not.
-I put them on my counter and in the morning (about 8 hours)…they looked like this!
+However, I did not do this.
+I put them on my counter and in the morning (about 8 hours later), they looked like this!

-When you are ready to bake…preheat the oven to 350 degrees.
+Preheat the oven to 350 degrees.
 Bake for about 20 to 22 minutes.
-You will see them turn fluffy and brown just a bit on the top.
+You will notice the cinnamon rolls turn fluffy and browned just a bit on the top.

-In a bowl, combine the ingredients for the icing…the original recipe called for only a third of a cup of heavy cream…this was definitely not enough.
-Start with a half and keep adding more, as needed.
+In a bowl, combine all of the ingredients for the icing.
+The original recipe called for only a third cup of heavy cream.
+In my opinion, this was definitely not enough.
+Start with a half cup and keep adding more, as needed.
 However, be careful that the icing does not get too runny.
-The consistency should just be perfect enough to spread on the rolls when they are finished.
+The consistency should just be perfect enough to spread on the rolls after baking.
 You will probably not use the entire amount of icing.

-When the Fluffy Cinnamon Rolls were done baking, I left them in the pan and spread the icing on top immediately and garnished with the bacon pieces.
+When the Fluffy Cinnamon Rolls were done baking, I left them in the pan and spread the icing on top immediately.
+Garnish with the bacon pieces.

-Want a fun way to enjoy these Cinnamon Rolls?
+Want a fun way to enjoy these Fluffy Cinnamon Rolls?
 Make a HUGE one in a cast iron pan.
 Check out my recipe for this Cast Iron Cinnamon Roll.
-I changed up the ingredients just a touch…you are going to love.
-Have your kids help…they will enjoy baking this with you!
+I changed up the ingredients just a touch.
+You are going to love.
+Have your kids help.
+They will enjoy baking this with you!